 Great Guana Cay is beloved by divers because they can participate in what is known as beach-entry diving.
 This means a very well-developed coral reef system is located just 50 feet off shore, so no boat is necessary to get started.
 If you'd like to go deeper the Great Abaco Barrier Reef is within easy reach.

-There are 3 dive services and at least 4 good dive sites to choose from.
+There are 3 dive operators and at least 4 interesting dive sites in the area.

-Still another option is Treasure Divers.
+A third option is Treasure Divers.
 The main event with Treasure Divers is a daily two-tank morning dive to the one of the largest barrier reed in the world the Abaco Reef.
 Throughout the day, other dive excursions are offered that will take you to your desired dive sites.
-They're located within Treasure Cay, West of Great Guana Cay.
+They're found in Treasure Cay, West of Great Guana Cay.

 |Dive Abaco||(800) 247-5338||5.9 mi.
 West of Central Hopetown||Great Abaco|